 Evidence for the Effects of Mergers on Market Power and Efficiency

 Study of the impact of mergers and acquisitions (M&As) on productivity and market power has been complicated by the difficulty of separating these two effects.
-We use newly-developed techniques to separately estimate productivity and markups across a wide range of industries using detailed plant-level data.
+We use newly-developed techniques to separately estimate productivity and markups across a wide range of industries using confidential data from the U.S. Census Bureau.
 Employing a difference-in-differences framework, we find that M&As are associated with increases in average markups, but find little evidence for effects on plant-level productivity.
 We also examine whether M&As increase efficiency through reallocation of production to more efficient plants or through reductions in administrative operations, but again find little evidence for these channels, on average.
-The results are robust to a range of approaches to address the endogeneity of firms' merger decisions.
+The results are robust to a range of approaches to address the endogeneity of firms’ merger decisions.

 Suggested Citation: Suggested Citation